Skip to content

 • LANs interconnect end devices in a limited area such as a home, school, office building, or campus.

-• A LAN is usually administered by a single organization or individual.
+• A LAN is usually administered by a single organisation or individual.
 Administrative control is enforced at the network level and governs the security and access control policies.

 • LANs provide high-speed bandwidth to internal end devices and intermediary devices, as shown in the figure.